 What is local backup?

-Local backup, or on-premises backup, refers to the process of backing up your system, applications, and data to a local device, such as tape, disk, hard disk, flash drive, CD, external hard drive, or other media that is located on-site, close to the data source.
-While it is recommended that an organization perform a local backup, you will need a second backup on a different device (ideally stored off-site) to ensure your data is protected.
+Local backup, or on-premises backup, refers to the whole process of backing up your system, applications, and data to a local device, such as tape, disk, hard disk, flash drive, CD, external hard drive or other media that is located on-site, close to the data source.
+While an organization is recommended to perform a local backup, you will need a second data backup on a different device (ideally stored off-site) to protect your data.

 Local backup advantages